MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 - [**A user in Skype for Business on-premises with Enterprise Voice**](upgrade-to-teams-on-prem-pstn-considerations.md#from-skype-for-business-server-on-premises-with-enterprise-voice-to-microsoft-calling-plan), who will be moving to online and using a Microsoft Calling plan.
 Migrating this user to Teams requires moving the user’s on-premises Skype for Business account to the cloud, and coordinating that move with either A) the port of that user’s phone number to a Microsoft Calling Plan or B) assigning a new subscriber number from available regions.

-For more information about how to implement your voice migration for each of these scenarios--including information about when you need to set up hybrid connectivity and how to migrate users with on-premises voice functionality to Direct Routing--see the following articles:
+For more information about how to implement your voice migration for each of these scenarios—including information about when you need to set up hybrid connectivity and how to migrate users with on-premises voice functionality to Direct Routing—see the following articles:

 - [PSTN considerations when upgrading to Teams — for IT administrators](upgrade-to-teams-on-prem-pstn-considerations.md)